semaphoreci/docs/docs/ci-cd-environment/macos-xcode-13-image.md

 ---
-description: The macos-xcode13 is a customized image based on MacOS 11.6 optimized for CI/CD.
-It is a virtual machine (VM) image and here is how to use it.
+Description: The macos-xcode13 image is a customized image based on MacOS 11.6, which has been optimized for CI/CD.
+This guide shows you how to use it.
 ---

-# macOS Big Sur Xcode 13 Image
+# macOS Big Sur Xcode 13 image

-The `macos-xcode13` is a customized image based on [MacOS 11.5][bigsur-release-notes] optimized for CI/CD.
+The `macos-xcode13` image is a customized image based on [MacOS 11.5][bigsur-release-notes], which has been optimized for CI/CD.
 It comes with a set of preinstalled languages, databases, and utility tools commonly used for CI/CD workflows.
 The image can be paired with any [Apple machine type][machine-types] when defining the [agent][agent] of your pipeline or block.